 You can also set alerts to notify you of any issues that have not been addressed within a week.
 Combine this with the ability to automatically identify and address testers who have started but not submitted feedback drafts, and you’ll ensure your project and tester teams are engaged and on track.
 Performance management automation gives you the peace of mind to know that your operation is running the way it should, and that nothing is falling through the cracks.

 We’ve covered some useful tactics for implementing Centercode’s performance management features to provide visibility into your team’s project activities, and insights into how to grow team success.
-If you’d like to talk with us about additional use cases for performance management, or see C14.1 in action, schedule a live demo!
 For an in-depth overview of C14.1 and performance management, watch our C14.1 introduction webinar, where CEO Luke Freiler walks you through the latest Centercode features and functions.